Tenrys/Tenrys/README.md

 # Hi there!

 My name is **Marceau Maubert**, however I am most commonly known online as **Bell**, or **Tenrys**.
-I am a passion-driven jack-of-all-trades developer, learning the basics of programming in middle school at the age of 13, by practicing [video game modding](https://garrysmod.com) making use of [Lua](https://lua.org), taking part in a [community](https://metastruct.net) I still hang around with today, and to which I owe a lot of patience to.
+I am a passion-driven jack-of-all-trades developer, learning the basics of programming in middle school at the age of 13, by practicing [video game modding](https://garrysmod.com) making use of [Lua](https://lua.org), taking part in a [community](https://metastruct.net) I still circle around today, and to which I owe a lot of patience.

 Nowadays, I am primarily focused on **Web Development**, keeping up to date with the latest trends and learning more and more each day, striving to adopt  and integrate the best practices, to continue improving my performance writing clean, readable, maintainable and fast code, so that I can help create great things, such as tools, libraries, scripts, websites, or any kind of interactive experience.